fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 error('error message')
 ```

 The second way of exporting may be preferable if only a small portion of the exported functions are used in a file.

-E.g. in file <i>controller/notes.js</i> exporting happens as follows:
+However, in some cases, only one "thing" is exported.
+For example, <i>controller/notes.js</i> exports one "thing" like so:

 ```js
 const notesRouter = require('express').Router()